terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/branch-projects.md

 ```
 ## Create a new branch from mybranch branch

-Now you are in branch mybranch.
+Now you are in the branch called `mybranch`.

-You can create a new branch starting from "mybranch" head
+You can create a new branch starting from the `mybranch` head

 ```js